 Not only will you learn how to make gluten-free curry, but discover ingredient swaps to adapt this recipe for you.
 Also, if you are wondering if take-out or restaurant curries are safe to enjoy on a gluten-free diet, I’ll address what to beware of below.

-- Oil – Use any preferred oil, but coconut oil pairs eill with the flavors and coconut milk.
+- Oil – Use any preferred oil, but coconut oil pairs well with the flavors and coconut milk.

-- Shallot – I prefer to use shallots in recipes like this and gluten-free risotto because they are a little sweeter and more subtle than onions.
+- Shallot – I prefer to use shallots because they are a little sweeter and more subtle than onions.
 A small thickly sliced red onion or 3 minced garlic cloves would also work for for this recipe.

 - Fish Sauce – Although this is very pungent smelling, don’t be deterred.
 It adds a great umami flavor!
 Be sure to read the label because, like soy sauce, some brands may contain gluten.
 I use Dynasty, but other gluten-free brands like, Red Boat, Thai Kitchen, and A Taste of Thai can be found in the international ingredient aisle.